 Rupert was lucky to meet many high profile people from a very early age.
-So much so, it became "normal" for him to be rubbing shoulders with millionaire Dick Smith or hang with renowned "bikie", Animal...chilling with Gloria Estefan backstage at Sydney Entertainment Centre.
+So much so, it became "normal" for him to be rubbing shoulders with millionaire Dick Smith or hang with renowned "bikie", Animal… and chilling with Gloria Estefan backstage.

-Rather than these moments going to his head; Rupert knew he had to focus on Creating Something Meaningful.
+Rather than let these moments 'go to his head'; Rupert knew he had to focus on Creating Something Meaningful.

 After finishing high school, he studied Acting at NIDA and Singing at The Conservatorium of Music.
-He then dabbled in Fashion & PR, mentored by one of Sydney's best Publicists, Mark Patrick.
+He then dabbled in Fashion & PR, mentored by one of Sydney's best Publicists.